nmlgc/ReC98/CONTRIBUTING.md

   code, not to replace it with an overly nested, "enterprise-y" class hierarchy.

+## Decompilation

+* Don't try to decompile self-modifying code.
+Yes, it may be *possible* by calculating addresses relative to the start of the function, but as soon as someone starts modding or porting that function, things *will* crash at runtime.
+Inline ASM in C/C++ source files is fine, that will trip up future port developers at compile time.
+Self-modifying code can only do the same if it's kept in separate ASM files.

 ## Naming conventions

 * ASM file extensions: `.asm` if they emit code, `.inc` if they don't